 Thanks for visiting!
 If you’re interested in following along with what we’re up to each week, definitely sign up via email and/or follow The Keeper of the Memories on Facebook, and Pinterest.
 This post may contain affiliate links.
 Please see my full disclosure policy here.

 Guess what?
-We’re still working through our Mother Goose Time A to Zoo Animals box.
+We’re still working through our A to Zoo Animals box.
 I can’t even believe it!
 This is our very first experience with structured curriculum and we’re finally starting to get into a routine.

 If you missed our C is for Camel post, make sure you check it out here.